STUDENT IMMUNIZATION REQUIREMENTS

 ♦ Varicella (chickenpox)

 -- or present documented immunity from a reliable source - applies to all new school entrants including kindergarten.
 This could include a parent’s statement that their child had previously had varicella (chickenpox) disease.
-State law mandates that an immunization assessment is completed on all current and new 6th graders in the district.
+State law mandates that an Immunization assessment be completed on preschoolers, kindergarteners, current 7th graders and all students new to the district.
 This Act was passed so that there would be a means of assuring the children are adequately immunized against preventable disease before they reach adolescence when some of these diseases become a greater threat to their health.
-Therefore, all 6th graders will be required to have the above vaccines plus proof of chickenpox or the vaccine.
-Students will be excluded from school beginning September 30, 2007, if the immunization requirements are not met for new students to the district, incoming kindergartners and all current and new 6th grade students.
+If the immunization requirements are not met the student may be excluded from school until proof of required immunizations are obtained and verified and/or if there is a case of certain communicable diseases in the school building.
 Vaccines can be obtained through the Washtenaw County Health Department (734) 544-6700 or your family physician.
 If you have any questions, please contact your school nurse.